 Tipping: A service charge is included in the bill at all cafes and restaurants.
-It is considered good manners to leave a 5 to 10 percent tip on the table (more at expensive restaurants).
-Tipping on various occasions - taxis, for instance - is 10 percent.
-In France, you may tip the usher who seats you in movie houses and private theaters: 50 cents in cinemas, a euro at private theaters.
+Tipping is therefore not required but it is considered good manners to leave a 5 to 10 percent tip on the table.
+When taking a taxi, be sure to leave a 10 percent tip in addition to the price of the ride.